ellnathan/SQL-DDL-DML/Sample Data.md

 # Table of Content

 ## Create Schema
 Before creating a table, it’s good practice to create a schema for the table to be housed in.
 Though, this is not a necessary requirement for a table as there is a default schema called ‘Public’ available for every new database, creating a schema allows for tables to be organised which is ideal when you have multiple tables or different types of data within table.

-For the purpose of this example, I have a created a new schema called loyalty_programme as the data in the tables are not related to the hospital sample data that was used in the general_hospital schema.
-Click here to see this sample data.
+For the purpose of this example, I have a created a new schema called ````loyalty_programme```` as the data in the tables are not related to the hospital sample data that was used in the general_hospital schema.
+[Click here to see this sample data.](https://github.com/ellnathan/SQL-Hospital-Sample-Data)

-The code line to used to create a schema is CREATE SCHEMA along with the Schema name.
-Alternatively, the same result can be achieved by right clicking on “Schemas” in PostresSQL and selecting Create > Schema.
+The code line to used to create a schema is ```CREATE SCHEMA``` along with the Schema name.
+Alternatively, the same result can be achieved by right clicking on ```Schemas``` in PostresSQL and selecting Create > Schema.
 Once the schema has been created, it will appear under the schemas section.

 ````sql
 CREATE SCHEMA loyalty_programme